 At its core, the primary job of a warehouse is to store inventory.
 It’s a safe place for you to hold merchandise until it’s sold and shipped to a customer.

-A warehouse management solution displays inventory location data on one simple interface.
+An effective warehouse management system displays inventory location data on one simple interface.
 See the location of each SKU and how many units are available for sale, with many WMSs offering demand forecasting features to prevent stockouts.

 “Knowing how your inventory looks can also aid in inventory optimization,” says Lily Wili, CEO of Ever Wallpaper.
 “You can not only restock things as needed, but you can also spot problems like overstocking.
 This may enable you to take corrective action, such as lowering the volume of your next order or shifting inventory between sites to maintain ideal levels.”

 Modern consumers have a long list of demands they need brands to meet.
-For many, the speed of delivery is the top.
+For many, speed of delivery is the most important.